tmfarrell/tmfarrell.github.io/_posts/2018-10-12-why_biomedical_data_scientist_PhD.md

 Ultimately, what you want ideally though is an individual with both broad and deep expertise.
 Do you find that in someone with a PhD?
 Maybe.
 I think more often you would find this in someone with more experience.
 After all, education is more for show that for skill.<sup id="a7">[7](#f7)</sup>

-And, additionally, with the state of computation/ automation where it is, what you really want is someone who can best understand and control the powerful machines at our exposal, which for the reasons Colson outlines, takes a generalist.
+And, additionally, with the state of computation/ automation where it is, what you really want is someone who can best understand and control the powerful machines at our exposal, which for the reasons Colson outlines, takes a generalist.<sup id="a8">[8](#f8)</sup>

 <br>